Use leftover bread to make your own pangrattato, aka homemade Italian breadcrumbs with simple pantry ingredients!

 Always store the prepared breadcrumbs in an airtight container.

 There are endless ways to use it.
 I use it all the time to make my classic Italian breaded chicken cutlets recipe.
-But you can use the same recipe and swap the chicken for pork, beef and even fish (tuna, swordfish or cod fillets work amazingly well).
+But you can use the same recipe and swap the chicken for pork, beef and even fish (tuna, swordfish or cod fillets work amazingly well), or make a simple pasta with breadcrumbs.

 You can also use it as a base to make meatballs.
 Just add an extra egg or two, minced beef, a little milk and mix everything together, and your meatballs mixture is ready in a blink.